Joyce tells her story

 Time to sell the home

-My real estate agent also made arrangements with the maintenance people here to get my things.
+My move manager also made arrangements with the maintenance people here to get my things.
 She personally delivered several boxes to the front door in her car.
 She charged my car battery and had it driven here too.
 She arranged for movers to bring my furniture and negotiated with the director at my community to help me get things in order.
-I actually think there were several people involved in all of this, but I can't be sure how many!
+I’m sure there were several people involved in all of this, but I can’t be sure how many!

 I know this is a long story, but it was a long process and not easy to abbreviate.
-I’m not sure what I would have done without my financial advisor and his assistant, my friend and her friends, the OKC Mature Moves and Buckelew Realty Group, and the staff at my community.
-Oh, I can’t forget the estate sale people, but I never really met them in person.
-Everyone was so very kind and helpful.
+I’m not sure what I would have done without my financial advisor and his assistant, my friend and her friends, OKC Mature Moves, my realtor, and the staff at my community.
+Oh, I can’t forget the estate sale people, but I never really met them in person because my move manager handled all those details.

 I just wish that my financial advisor had known about this group of people who help seniors earlier.
 It would have saved him a lot of time and me a lot of worry.
 Now I feel so much more at home with my personal things.
 I still miss Jerry, but at least I have his photos, some of his artwork, and his old sweatshirt that still smells like him.